About us

 Würzburg as a strong immunological location

 With the establishment of the Max Planck Research Group, immunology has gained great momentum at this site, as it directly relates to the scientific focal points of the location, including infection research, cardiovascular diseases, and hematological tumor diseases.
-Therefore, important strategic interactions have been established with researchers from Julius Maximilians University of Würzburg, University Hospital of Würzburg, and Helmholtz Center for RNA-based Infection Research.
+Therefore, important strategic interactions have been established with researchers from Julius Maximilians University of Würzburg, University Hospital of Würzburg, Helmholtz Center for RNA-based Infection Research and the NUCLEATE Cluster of Excellence.
 For instance, successful collaborative projects have been established in these areas (see below).

 Major non-university research organizations in Würzburg